d-antal/coffee-corner-javase/README.md

    If an extra (in case of two then the last one) is selected for the coffee and the Customer buys a bacon roll in the same transaction then the extra is free: "You have ordered a beverage with extra(s) and a snack.
 One extra is free!"

-   If the customer buys 5 juices (in one or more transactions ), the fifth juice is free : "You have collected 5 juices, this one is free!"
+   If the customer buys 5 beverages (in one or more transactions ), the fifth beverage is free : "You have collected 5 beverages, the last one is free!"
    The Customer can buy 1 or more of the products and Pay (4) : "Registered customer ID:  ...
 Final price :  ...CHF" After Pay (4) it is possible to start a new transaction or Exit (5) - login page.

    Saved choices (selected products/steps)-> the application calculates the final price based on the inputs from the saved choices Queue
    (currently it is used only in tests.
-UI+service is not implemented yet for this option) Please find the use cases (saved choices) in the ProductSelectionUseCases file to see the required steps and the expected results.
+UI+service is not implemented yet for this option)

    Main steps
    ----------